mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 Packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable). (in-progress)

 `upnp-dlna`
-packages required UPnP / DLNA streaming from a mobile device (experimental / in-progres)
+Installs packages required UPnP / DLNA streaming from a mobile device (experimental / in-progres)

 `<pkg_name>`
-installs package(s) specifified from Alchemist/Wheezy.
+Installs package(s) specifified from Alchemist/Wheezy.
 You can specify any number of space-delimited packages such as "pkg1 pkg2 pkg3".

 `games-pkg`
 Installs a some Linux games that you can then add to Steam via the "add non-Steam game" option.